post-digitalist/BeginnersGuidetoUBICoin/content/3WHATSUBI.md

+---
+title: What's UBI Coin?
+id: ubi-coin
+---

-# What Is UBI Coin?
+# What's UBI Coin?

 UBI Coin is an Ethereum-based prototype for a Universal Basic Income system, fruit of a joint effort by [the Democracy Earth Foundation](http://democracy.earth) and [Kleros](http://kleros.io).